the-lupaxa-project/.github/WORKFLOWS.md

       jobs_json: ${{ toJson(needs) }}
 ```

+> [!NOTE]
+> This workflow automatically writes a GitHub Job Summary to the run’s main page, reporting the outcome of each job and providing useful GitHub metadata for context.

 <h3 id="reusable-codeql">CodeQL Security and Quality (reusable-codeql.yml)</h3>

 Reusable wrapper for the `reusable-codeql.yml` to standardise CodeQL security analysis workflow with a language matrix, suitable for running GitHub’s